-We have compiled a list of some frequently asked questions that will help prepare you for the UCF REU Site.
+We have compiled a list of some frequently asked questions that will help prepare you for the UCF REU/RET Site.
 Please feel free to ask us additional questions at firstname.lastname@example.org.

-What Type of Undergraduate Students Do We Want in Our REU Site?
-We want undergraduates with the following traits:
+What Type of Undergraduate Students and K-12 Teachers Do We Want in Our REU Site?
+We want participants with the following traits:

 - a passion for community-based research and education

 - a desire to engage in a life-changing international field research experience

 - a strong and creative work ethic